anthonytedja/notion/README.md

 ## Preview

-- Pomodoro Timer : [Pomodoro](https://todoist.com/productivity-methods/pomodoro-technique) is a productivity technique with a 25 minute work session followed by a 5 minute break for each pomodoro period.
-Click on the timer to start the countdown, or double click to switch the timer mode.
-Once the timer runs out, a notification will be played until the timer is reset.
+- `Pomodoro Timer` : [Pomodoro](https://todoist.com/productivity-methods/pomodoro-technique) is a productivity technique where a 25 minute work session is followed by a 5 minute break for each pomodoro period.
+Click on the timer to start the countdown, or double click to switch the timer modes from work to break.
+A notification will be played when the timer hits 0 so you don't need to keep your eyes on the widget.

 [![Pomodoro Timer](assets/pomodoro.jpg)](https://anthonytedja.github.io/notion/pomodoro/)

-- Weather : Powered by [weatherwidget.io](https://weatherwidget.io/), get real time weather updates in the Toronto Area.
+- `Weather` : Powered by [weatherwidget.io](https://weatherwidget.io/), get real time weather updates in the Toronto Area.

 [![Weather](assets/weather.jpg)](https://anthonytedja.github.io/notion/weather/)

-- Clock : Analog display of local time.
+- `Clock` : Analog display of local time.

 [![Clock](assets/clock.jpg)](https://anthonytedja.github.io/notion/clock/)

-- Time : Display local time in English text.
+- `Time` : Display local time in English text.

 [![Time](assets/time.jpg)](https://anthonytedja.github.io/notion/time/)